Humboldt-WI/blog/content/research/applied_predictive_modeling_19/Multiple_Treatments_Uplift.md

 E[Z] = E[Y|T=h(X)]
 \end{equation}

 \begin{equation}
 \bar{z}=\frac{1}{N} \sum_{i=1}^{N}z^{(i)}
 \end{equation}

 The expected response can also be used to draw uplift curves.
 In Zhao et al. (2017) those curves are named modified uplift curves.
 Once again the subjects are ranked by their score (expected uplift).
-Now for the top x-percent the optimal treatment is assigned and the remaining subject are assigned to the control group.
+Now for the top t-percent the optimal treatment is assigned and the remaining subject are assigned to the control group.
-Now the expected value for treating x-percent of the subjects are given as $\bar{z}$.
+Now the expected value for treating t-percent of the subjects are given as $\bar{z}$.
 <br />
 In contrast to the qini and uplift curves, the modified uplift curve is not cumulative, as the outcomes of the not treated subjects are also taken into account.
 Also the expected outcome is defined per customer and therefore independent from the size of the testing data.